omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/run-watcher-vps.md

 CONTAINER ID        IMAGE                    COMMAND                  CREATED             STATUS                 PORTS                                             NAMES
 ```

-Each of the ports are used for running one of the following containers:
+Each of the ports is used for running one of the following containers:
-- 7434: `elixir-omg_watcher_1`, a light-weight Watcher to ensure security of funds deposited into the child chain.
+- 7434: `elixir-omg_watcher_1`, a light-weight Watcher to ensure the security of funds deposited into the child chain.
 - 7534: `elixir-omg_watcher_info_1`, a convenient and performant API to the child chain data.
 - 5432: `elixir-omg_postgres_1`, a PostgreSQL database that stores transactions and contains data needed for challenges and exits.

-### 4. Create and Enter a New Directory
+### 5. Create and Enter a New Directory

 It's advised to create a local directory to hold the Watcher data.

 ```
 mkdir watcher
-cd mkdir
+cd watcher
 ```

-### 5. Clone elixir-omg
+### 6. Clone elixir-omg

 Currently, child chain and Watcher exist in a single repository [`elixir-omg`](https://github.com/omisego/elixir-omg).
 Thus, you need to clone it to start working with the Watcher.